deltachat/deltachat-pages/es/help.md

 - You are now synchronized, and can use both devices for sending and receiving E2E-encrypted messages with your communication partners.

-# Miscelaneo
+# Miscellaneous

-## ¿Delta Chat funciona con _mi_ proveedor de correo electrónico?
+## Does Delta Chat work with _my_ e-mail-provider?

 - Es muy probable que sí :)
 Sin embargo, algunos proveedores necesitan opciones especiales para funcionar correctamente; los usuarios han recopilado algunas de ellas en el foro en [Descripción de proveedores](https://support.delta.chat/t/provider-overview/)

-## Estoy interesado en los detalles técnicos. ¿Podrías decirme más?
+## I'm interested in the technical details.
+Can you tell me more?

 - See [Standards used in Delta Chat]({% include standards-url %}).